 Outstanding Val d’Orcia

-Section 15 of the Via Francigena in Tuscany starts in Siena and enters immediately the Val d’Orcia, a UNESCO-listed region of outstanding natural beauty and landscapes carefully designed in the Renaissance.
+Also in Tuscany, further along the Via Francigena after Siena, you will be in the heart of the Val d’Orcia, a UNESCO-listed region of outstanding natural beauty and landscapes carefully designed in the Renaissance.
 Here you will find the classic Tuscan white tracks weaving paths among the ever-stretching vineyards.
 Peaceful farm houses lined by cypress trees, hilltop castles and medieval villages dot this historic and idyllic countryside.

-At FrancigenaWays.com we have divided the Via Francigena in 16 useful sections to be covered easily over a week, however your trip can be completely tailor made and adapted to the time you have available.
-Sections can be combined and our travel specialists will be able to advice on different starting points along the route.
+At FrancigenaWays.com we organise self guided tours along all the whole Via Francigena trail, whether you’d like to walk or cycle for a week, for two weeks or all the way from Canterbury to Rome.
+However, your trip can be completely tailor made and adapted to the time you have available.
+Talk to our travel specialists will be able to advice on different starting points along the route.